 Allah has blessed different prophets in the past with the knowledge of the interpretation of dreams.
 He blessed Hazrat Yusuf (A.S) with the miracle of interpreting dreams accurately.
 Moreover, Allah Almighty ordered the sacrifice of Hazrat Ismail (A.S) to Hazrat Ibrahim (A.S) through a dream.
 Prophet Muhammad (PBUH) also saw the shahadat of Hazrat Imam Hussain (R.A) in a dream.
 Sometimes people even see the exact same thing happening in reality as it happened in their dream.

 For instance, one of the Prophet’s (PBUH) Companions (R.A) saw Thaabit ibn Shammaas in his dream, who, by the way, had been killed in a battle.
 He told the Companion (R.A) about his last request and told him not to take this just as a dream and that when he was killed a Muslim came by him and took his shield.

 He guided the companion to the location of the Muslim and described the position of the shield that he took.
 He then asked him to go to Khalid bin Waleed (R.A) and ask him to recover that shield.
 Then he instructed him to go to the Caliph and to tell him that he owes such and such amount to so and so and that so and so among his slaves are free.
 Hazrat Abu Bakr (R.A) – The Caliph approved Thaabit’s will after death and fulfilled it.

 This incident is quoted from the book “Interpretation of Dreams” by Ibn Rashid Al-Bakri Al-Qafsi, published by Darussalam Publishers.
-It is a very interesting and helpful book that sheds a light on what different dreams mean in the light of Quran and Sunnah.
-It is available in both urdu as well as English.
+It is a very interesting and helpful book that sheds light on what different dreams mean in the light of the Quran and Sunnah.
+It is available in both Urdu as well as English.